 It is a treatment for:

 - chronic myeloid leukaemia (CML)

 - cervical cancer (cancer of the neck of the womb)

-For cervical cancer, it is usually given in combination with radiotherapy.
+For cervical cancer, you usually have it in combination with radiotherapy.
 Hydroxycarbamide may also sometimes be used to treat other types of cancer such as:

 - acute myeloid leukaemia (AML)